Scroll.in: Organisation

-The Scroll's staff are segregated into two divisions; the editorial team and the distribution team.
+Scroll's staff are segregated into two divisions; the editorial team and the distribution team.
 In an article of the Columbia Journalism Review, the segregation was explained as the result of caution associated with the "credibility of digital media" prevalent among the former print medium journalists who constituted the editorial team of the new publication.
 The editorial team in addition consists of an appointed ombudsman for additional editorial oversight.
 Naresh Fernandes is the current editor-in-chief of the website.
-The Hindi edition of the publication, Satyagrah has a separate editorial team with Sanjay Dubey as the editor-in-chief.
+The Hindi edition of the publication, Satyagrah, has a separate editorial team with Sanjay Dubey as the editor-in-chief.

 The distribution team of the publication is staffed with analysts of social media and search result algorithm who manage the distribution assets of the publication.